tonymullen/ups-website/src/partials/f16cg/hw/hw10-barycentric-coords-description.html.md

 You'll also see a gray ball located at the center of the triangle's face.
 This ball represents a point for which you need to calculate barycentric coordinates with respect to the triangle.
 You can drag this ball around.
-Notice that unlike the other balls, this ball is constrained to being co-planar with the triangle.
+Notice that while the other balls can be moved freely in 3D space, altering the direction or shape of the triangle, this ball is constrained to being co-planar with the triangle.

 Also, note that when any of the other balls are moved, the gray ball jumps back to the center of the triangle.
+This behavior should change in the finished assignment.

 ## Calculating barycentric coordinates